Fall reflections on the Chocorua River

 Some of you will say why can’t I get mine to look like Jeff’s?
 Well When I’m shooting in Autumn and reporting I tend to show you unprocessed images, except for minor changes.
-I do tend to shoot 3 shot brackets and this means the camera shoot 3 shots.
+I do tend to shoot 3 shot brackets and this means the camera will shoot 3 shots.
 One slightly over exposed and one under exposed and one averaged.
-Then I blend them together and this presents them with greater contrast than a single shot usually shows.
+Then I blend them together and this presents them with greater contrast and depth than a single shot usually shows.

 The reason I do this is because the best things you can do to your fall pictures is raise the contrast which will deepen the blacks and this will also make the colors pop more.
 The setting for the first image only raised the saturation 3%.
 If I do my shots right, I don’t feel any need to raise the saturation.